seem-less/oscLaserShow/README.md

 # oscLaserShow

 Control a laser via OSC using ofxOSC and ofxLaser openframeworks addons.
-Tested with a [Helios DAC](https://bitlasers.com/helios-laser-dac/) and a Laserworld CS-2000RGB FX.
+Tested with Openframeworks 0.11.2, a [Helios DAC](https://bitlasers.com/helios-laser-dac/) and a Laserworld CS-2000RGB FX.

 ![Open Stage Control Template](/doc/openStageControlScreen.png)